QualCoder-Org/qualcoder-org.github.io/docs/wikidev/enhanceui.md

 Remove "old theme" to QC, keep Fusion.

 this text it's "brainstorming" with AI.
+I "vibecode" for have idea of UI.

 # QualCoder UI Modernization — Summary